foreverfl/vscode/docs/editor/debugging-configuration.md

 The following attributes are mandatory for every launch configuration:

-* `type` - the type of debugger to use for this launch configuration.
+- `type` - the type of debugger to use for this launch configuration.
 Every installed debug extension introduces a type: `node` for the built-in Node debugger, for example, or `php` and `go` for the PHP and Go extensions.
-* `request` - the request type of this launch configuration.
+- `request` - the request type of this launch configuration.
 Currently, `setting(launch)` and `attach` are supported.
-* `name` - the reader-friendly name to appear in the Debug launch configuration dropdown.
+- `name` - the reader-friendly name to appear in the Debug launch configuration dropdown.

 Here are some optional attributes available to all launch configurations:

-* `presentation` - using the `order`, `group`, and `hidden` attributes in the `presentation` object, you can sort, group, and hide configurations and compounds in the Debug configuration dropdown and in the Debug quick pick.
+- `presentation` - using the `order`, `group`, and `hidden` attributes in the `presentation` object, you can sort, group, and hide configurations and compounds in the Debug configuration dropdown and in the Debug quick pick.
-* `preLaunchTask` - to launch a task before the start of a debug session, set this attribute to the label of a task specified in [tasks.json](/docs/editor/tasks.md) (in the workspace's `.vscode` folder).
-Or, this can be set to `${defaultBuildTask}` to use your default build task.
+- `preLaunchTask` - to launch a task before the start of a debug session, set this attribute to the label of a task specified in [tasks.json](/docs/editor/tasks.md) (in the workspace's `.vscode` folder).
+Or, this can be set to `$\{defaultBuildTask\}
+` to use your default build task.
-* `postDebugTask` - to launch a task at the very end of a debug session, set this attribute to the name of a task specified in [tasks.json](/docs/editor/tasks.md) (in the workspace's `.vscode` folder).
+- `postDebugTask` - to launch a task at the very end of a debug session, set this attribute to the name of a task specified in [tasks.json](/docs/editor/tasks.md) (in the workspace's `.vscode` folder).
-* `internalConsoleOptions` - this attribute controls the visibility of the Debug console panel during a debugging session.
+- `internalConsoleOptions` - this attribute controls the visibility of the Debug console panel during a debugging session.
-* `debugServer` - **for debug extension authors only**: this attribute allows you to connect to a specified port instead of launching the debug adapter.
+- `debugServer` - **for debug extension authors only**: this attribute allows you to connect to a specified port instead of launching the debug adapter.
-* `serverReadyAction` - if you want to open a URL in a web browser whenever the program under debugging outputs a specific message to the debug console or integrated terminal.
+- `serverReadyAction` - if you want to open a URL in a web browser whenever the program under debugging outputs a specific message to the debug console or integrated terminal.
 For details see section [Automatically open a URI when debugging a server program](#automatically-open-a-uri-when-debugging-a-server-program) below.

 Many debuggers support some of the following attributes:

-* `program` - executable or file to run when launching the debugger
+- `program` - executable or file to run when launching the debugger
-* `args` - arguments passed to the program to debug
+- `args` - arguments passed to the program to debug
-* `env` - environment variables (the value `null` can be used to "undefine" a variable)
+- `env` - environment variables (the value `null` can be used to "undefine" a variable)
-* `envFile` - path to dotenv file with environment variables
+- `envFile` - path to dotenv file with environment variables
-* `cwd` - current working directory for finding dependencies and other files
+- `cwd` - current working directory for finding dependencies and other files
-* `port` - port when attaching to a running process
+- `port` - port when attaching to a running process
-* `stopOnEntry` - break immediately when the program launches
+- `stopOnEntry` - break immediately when the program launches
-* `console` - what kind of console to use, for example, `internalConsole`, `integratedTerminal`, or `externalTerminal`
+- `console` - what kind of console to use, for example, `internalConsole`, `integratedTerminal`, or `externalTerminal`

 ## Variable substitution

 VS Code makes commonly used paths and other values available as variables and supports variable substitution inside strings in `launch.json`.
 This means that you do not have to use absolute paths in debug configurations.
+For example, `$\{workspaceFolder\}
-For example, `${workspaceFolder}` gives the root path of a workspace folder, `${file}` the file open in the active editor, and `${env:Name}` the environment variable 'Name'.
+` gives the root path of a workspace folder, `$\{file\}
+` the file open in the active editor, and `$\{env:Name\}
+` the environment variable 'Name'.

 You can see a full list of predefined variables in the [Variables Reference](/docs/reference/variables-reference.md) or by invoking IntelliSense inside the `launch.json` string attributes.